RediSearch/ftsb/docs/nyc_taxis-benchmark/description.md

   "vendor_id": "2"
 }
 ```
 Depending on the benchmark variation it uses either `FT.ADD` or `HSET` commands.
+By default HSET will be used.

 ## How to benchmark